The Hunger (1983 film): Reception

 The Hunger was nominated for two Saturn Awards for Best Costume and Best Make-up, while receiving mixed reviews upon its release: its pacing and plot were felt to be unsatisfactory, with more emphasis seemingly being placed on cinematography and atmosphere.
 Roger Ebert of the Chicago Sun-Times described the film as "an agonizingly bad vampire movie," remarking that the sex scene between Deneuve and Sarandon is effective, but that the film is so heavy on set design and scene cuts that any sense of a story is lost.
 In a brief review in Rolling Stone, Michael Sragow similarly called it "A minor horror movie with a major modern-movie problem: director Tony Scott develops so many ingenious ways to illustrate his premise that there's no time left to tell a story."

 Christopher John reviewed The Hunger in Ares Magazine #15 and commented that "Beautifully filmed, but boringly void of substance, The Hunger is (was) a film to be avoided like the plague."

 Camille Paglia wrote in Sexual Personae (1990) that while The Hunger comes close to being a masterpiece of a "classy genre of vampire film", it is "ruined by horrendous errors, as when the regal Catherine Deneuve is made to crawl around on all fours, slavering over cut throats", which Paglia considered an inappropriate focus on violence rather than sex.
 Critic Elaine Showalter called The Hunger a "post-modernist vampire film" that "casts vampirism in bisexual terms, drawing on the tradition of the lesbian vampire...Contemporary and stylish, [it] is also disquieting in its suggestion that men and women in the 1980s have the same desires, the same appetites, and the same needs for power, money, and sex."
-David Bowie later commented about the film that "the first twenty minutes rattle along like hell – it really is a great opening."
-(Note: The quote continues: "It loses its way about there, but it's still an interesting movie.")
+David Bowie later commented about the film that "the first twenty minutes rattle along like hell – it really is a great opening.
+It loses its way about there, but it's still an interesting movie."

-On the review aggregator website Rotten Tomatoes, The Hunger holds a 60% approval rating based on 40 reviews, with an average rating of 5.8/10.
+On the review aggregator website Rotten Tomatoes, The Hunger holds a 62% approval rating based on 42 reviews, with an average rating of 6.3/10.
 The consensus reads: "Stylish yet hollow, The Hunger is a well-cast vampire thriller that mistakes erotic moments for a satisfying story."
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 13 critics, indicating "mixed or average" reviews.

 The film grossed $6 million in the United States and Canada and $12.3 million worldwide.